Obituaries for the week of November 1, 2017

 Mr. Martin is survived by his wife of fifty-four years, Joy Kay L. Martin of Atmore; one son, Benjamin (Teresa) Martin of Perdido, Ala.; two daughters, Deanna Martin of Sacramento, Calif. and Jolanda Martin (Tony) Baggett of Tuscaloosa, Ala.; one sister, Shelby Jean Hatcher of Atmore and two grandsons, Blake and Drew.

-Graveside services will be held Saturday, October 28, 2017 at 2 p.m. at Serenity Gardens Cemetery with Rev. Marty Sellers officiating.
+Graveside services were held Saturday, October 28, 2017 at 2 p.m. at Serenity Gardens Cemetery with Rev. Marty Sellers officiating.

-Pallbearers will be Tony Baggett, Drew Baggett, Blake Baggett, Adam Martin, John Ashcraft and Gary Bailey.
+Pallbearers were Tony Baggett, Drew Baggett, Blake Baggett, Adam Martin, John Ashcraft and Gary Bailey.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.